SteeltoeOSS/Samples/Management/src/ActuatorWeb/README.md

 time.
 You will need to either make an environment selection or define variables like `HostAddress` directly in the .http file in order for requests to work (review the .json file mentioned previously for variable examples).
 Please note that the "dhaka" environment is not expected to be available for use by those not on the Steeltoe team.

+#### Regarding HTTPS and Basic Authentication

+> [!NOTE]
+> In order to provide a simple example of applying custom authorization policies to actuator endpoints, these applications use [Basic Authentication](https://github.com/blowdart/idunno.Authentication/tree/dev/src/idunno.Authentication.Basic).
+> Do NOT consider this a recommendation or a good example to follow, it is merely a general demonstration of how to apply [ASP.NET Core Authorization](https://learn.microsoft.com/aspnet/core/security/authorization/introduction).
+Please use something else with your applications.
+>
+> Furthermore, in order to work around certificate trust issues with connections from containerized servers, these applications are configured to allow HTTP requests to the actuator endpoints.
+Outside of a private network, __this is generally not secure and is a BAD idea.__

 #### Custom Management Endpoints